MetPX/sarracenia/_sources/Contribution/Development.rst.txt

 This section documents these steps in much more detail.
 Before one can run the sr_insects tests, some pre-requisites must be taken care of.
-Note that there is Github Actions integration for at least the stable branch to verify functionality on a variety of python version.
+Note that there is Github Actions integration for at least the development branch to verify functionality on a variety of python version.
 Consult::

    https://github.com/MetPX/sarracenia/actions